Jaime E. Rodríguez O.

-Jaime Edmundo Rodríguez Ordóñez (born Guayaquil, Ecuador, 12 April 1940 – Los Angeles, 27 June 2022) was a historian of Latin America, particularly of independence-era Mexico.
-He was professor emeritus at the University of California, Irvine.
+Jaime Edmundo Rodríguez Ordóñez (born 12 April 1940 – 27 June 2022) was a historian of Latin America, particularly of independence-era Mexico.
+Born in Ecuador, he was professor emeritus at the University of California, Irvine, in the United States.

 Biography

-Jaime Edmundo Rodríguez Ordóñez was born in Guayaquil, Ecuador during his father's military service.
-Rodríguez Ordóñez is the son of Colonel Luis Rodríguez Sandoval, who had been Chief of the frontier zone during the war between Ecuador and Peru.
+Jaime Edmundo Rodríguez Ordóñez was born in Guayaquil, Ecuador, during his father's military service.
+Rodríguez Ordóñez was the son of Colonel Luis Rodríguez Sandoval, who had been chief of the frontier zone during the war between Ecuador and Peru.
 His mother was María Beatriz Ordóñez Córdova.
 At age 8, he moved to the United States together with his mother, where he has resided permanently.
 He was married to Linda Alexander Rodríguez.

 Education

 In 1965 he earned his B.A. in economics at the University of Houston and following year, he earned his M.A. in history also at University of Houston.
 In 1970, he completed his doctorate at University of Texas, Austin, under the direction of Nettie Lee Benson, with his dissertation on Vicente Rocafuerte and the rise of Latin American identity.